 Festivals can be stressful as well as wonderful and our tent was a haven for people who needed some space and time to talk.

-I’m back to work as usual now, and I’m happy to be prescribing from the comfort of my clinic room at The Plane Tree.
+I’m back to work as usual now, and I’m happy to be prescribing from the comfort of my clinic room.